rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="4.205.6.1">4.205.6.1</a> Supply in square brackets a conjectural date of publication based on any information available.
 Indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.7](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.7)).

-<a name="4.205.6.2">4.205.6.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the title or the statement of responsibility elements or give it in a [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).
+<a name="4.205.6.2">4.205.6.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the [Title](/DCRMR/title/) or the [Statement of responsibility](/DCRMR/sor/) elements or give it in a [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 >Example:
 >Date of publication: <CITE>[1814?]</CITE>